 All of this attention inevitably led to the undisputed biggest names in tech, Google and Amazon, vying for the service’s ownership.
 The entire world had now noticed the platform, and the two companies competed for the site’s acquisition only three short years after its initial launch.

 In August 2014, Amazon had successfully acquired Twitch Interactive for $970 million.
 Woah! ????

-Twitch was now dominating the gaming and e-sports subcultures with little to no competition and eventually went on to acquire GoodGame Agency.
-This was a company that owned prominent e-sports teams such as Evil Geniuses and Alliance in late 2014.
+Twitch was now dominating the gaming and e-sports subcultures with little to no competition.
+They eventually went on to acquire GoodGame Agency which was a company that owned prominent e-sports teams such as Evil Geniuses and Alliance in late 2014.

 They also managed to acquire Curse Inc., a network of gaming sites, for an amount still undisclosed to this day.

 2016 was another notable year for the company.
 Twitch had now solidified itself as a critical player in the live streaming and e-sports niches, but was looking for a way to get viewers more involved.

 For this reason, Twitch Prime was introduced that year (2016) as a subscription service made available to streamers and viewers alike who had purchased Amazon Prime subscriptions.

 Twitch began offering several valuable perks to its users through the service, such as ad-free streaming, discounts on game purchases, and free in-game content known as “loot” for popular games like FIFA Ultimate Team, Apex Legends, Doom Eternal, and many more in the following years.

 Twitch eventually renamed the subscription service to Prime Gaming to be better aligned with Amazon Prime’s selection of services.